Cover image for WASM + Conda: Revolutionizing Scientific Computing in the Browser

 Wolf Vollprecht

-Written by Wolf Vollprecht a month ago
+Written by Wolf Vollprecht 3 months ago

 A QuantStack / prefix.dev collaboration has recently revamped the emscripten-forge effort -- a custom distribution of packages compiled to WebAssembly.
 These are regular conda packages that run anywhere Emscripten / WebAssembly can be executed, such as with nodejs or directly in the browser.
 But why does this matter?
 Let's dive into the details.